Be more squirrel!

 An instinct, perhaps, that helped us to survive back when humans lived in the ‘wild’.
 There’s always room for one more berry and a huge urge to pick over and above that which you set out for.
 It seems indulgent today, but, surely this would have helped us over-winter in days gone by.
 Similarly, I wonder if there might be a benefit in foraging, for everyone who dreads the approach of shorter days and colder weather.
 Not only might it tickle our inner caveman and make us feel more prepared for the oncoming season, but also, the act of foraging gets you out in the weather that might seem less ideal and helps connect your soul to the seasons.

 So indulge your inner prehistoric self (or inner squirrel, whichever you identify with most!) and have a go.
 See if it makes a difference for you as we slip into Autumn.
 The foragers code suggests only ever taking 10% of anything you forage, and of course, make sure you’re absolutely certain of what you’re picking.
-Even if foraging is not for you, getting out and noticing and connecting with nature is sure to be beneficial.
+Even better, keep it plastic-free and zero-waste by composting the leftovers and reusing your tubs and jars.
+If you've been moved to collect a few berries in a green poop bag when out and about and they're just too juicy to miss, you're not alone (high five!) but it's probably better to use a food approved container!

 Photo by Jametlene Reskp